Wiiilmaa/postix/doc/api.md

         ]
     }

-You will receive an answer could look like this:
+You will receive an answer that could look like this:

     {
         "success": false,